gmarti-web/gmarti-web.github.io/_pages/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+permalink: /
 ---

 Welcome to my personal blog page.

-See [Tutorials]({%- link tutorials.md -%}) to learn more about working with cloud technologies.
+See [Tutorials]({%- link _pages/tutorials.md -%}) to learn more about working with cloud technologies.

-{%- include callouts/important.html content="This is at test callout with includes!" -%}
+This is a test notice!
+{: .notice--info}